Preparing an insoluble salt

 © Nuffield Foundation and the Royal Society of Chemistry

 - this website has a simple overview of precipitation reactions.

-There are many web-pages dedicated to writing equations for precipitation reactions which can be found by typing ‘precipitation reactions’ into Google.
+There are many web-pages dedicated to writing equations for precipitation reactions which can be found by typing ‘precipitation reactions’ into any internet search engine.